debuggyo/Exo/README.md

 Set up matugen (see below) and run `matugen image /path/to/wallpaper` to set a wallpaper and color scheme before starting ignis.

+Set the gtk theme to adw-gtk3 by running `gsettings set org.gnome.desktop.interface gtk-theme "adw-gtk3"` or by setting the theme in your preferred gtk settings program.

 Add `ignis init` and `swww-daemon` to auto start in your Niri/Hyprland config and you're ready to go!

 ### Matugen